Ojay97-hub/The-Winchester/README.md

 The websites to validate the code were W3C Markup and W3C CSS:

-1) W3C Markup - 100% validated other than a slight discrepancy with "trailing slash".
+1) W3C Markup - 100% validated other than a slight discrepancy with "trailing slash" on around 30+ lines of code.
 However, the cause of this was directly linked to the extension "prettier" that was utilised to tidy up the code.

 2) W3C CSS - 100% validated with no issues.